June 29, 2022

 5. The company's reputation improves significantly.

-But it’s not just about promoting underrepresented groups – all employees must feel comfortable and safe in their work environment to contribute successfully to their work.
+But it’s not just about promoting underrepresented groups – all employees must feel comfortable and safe in their working environment so they can engage successfully in their work.

 Inklusive und diverse Teams sind produktiver und glücklicher während der Arbeit // blink.it